 Even though the All Star resorts are transitioning to the same remodeled room style of a Pop Century standard room, I still think Pop Century is the best standard value resort at Disney World since it has dedicated buses and Disney Skyliner access.

 Families that need sleeping space for up to six people without the hefty price tag of a Disney World Deluxe Villa should consider an Art of Animation family suite.
 These spacious rooms have two bathrooms, a separate bedroom area, and a small kitchenette in the living room area.

-There are three types of family suites: Nemo, Lion King, and Cars.
+There are three types of family suites: Finding Nemo, Lion King, and Cars.
 The general layout is the same, but the theme is different for each family suite type.

-The Nemo suites are closest to Animation Hall where the bus stop and dining is located.
+The Finding Nemo suites are closest to Animation Hall where the bus stop and dining is located.
 A Nemo suite is your best option if you want to minimize walking.
 However, we loved the immersive Cars theme so much we didn’t mind the longer walk from those rooms to Animation Hall.

 Art of Animation also has dedicated bus service from the resort to the Disney theme parks and access to the Disney Skyliner.
 Having multiple transportation options is a plus and makes Art of Animation extra enjoyable.